k-brac/CUTI/README.md

 * That's it!
 Take a look at [./test/testDynamicLib/CMakeLists.txt](./test/testDynamicLib/CMakeLists.txt) for an example

 ### CMake arguments
 By default, CUTI's creates a test target for its front end and Xcode or Visual Studio unit test framework.
-This behaviour can be customized for compatibility.
+This behaviur can be customized for compatibility.
 * CUTI_FRONT_END can be set to CUTI or CPPUNIT
   * CUTI: use macros starting by CUTI_
   * CPPUNIT: allow to use macros starting by CPPUNIT_.
-Usefull if your codebase was using cppunit and you don't want to re-write everything.
+Useful if your codebase was using cppunit and you don't want to re-write everything.
 * CUTI_BACK_END can be set to CUTI or CPPUNIT
   * CUTI: use Xcode or Visual Studio unit test framework as test runner
   * CPPUNIT: use cppunit as test runner.
-Usefull if you want to run your unit tests on a platform not supported by Xcode and Visual Studio.
+Useful if you want to run your unit tests on a platform not supported by Xcode and Visual Studio.

 ## Example project
 [There is a toy project in the test directory to show how to use Cuti.](./test/testDynamicLib/)